Battle of Gully Ravine: The battle

 After two days of heavy bombardment, battle began at 10.45 am on 28 June with a preliminary raid to capture the Boomerang Redoubt on Gully Spur.
 The general advance commenced shortly afterwards.
+87th and 156th Brigades moved on the left, 86th and 88th Brigades moved on the right.
 The artillery fire on Gully Spur was overwhelming and the 2/10th Gurkha Rifles and the 2nd Battalion of the Royal Fusiliers advanced rapidly a distance of half a mile to a point named "Fusilier Bluff" which was to become the northernmost Allied position at Helles.

 In the ravine the 1st Battalion, Border Regiment did not advance as far as those troops on the spur since Ottomans there were somewhat sheltered from the deadly bombardment from the sea.
 Their final position was fortified with rocks and boulders and became known as "Border Barricade".

-On the right of the advance, along Fir Tree Spur, the battle did not go so well for the British.
+On the right of the advance, along Fir Tree Spur, the attack on Ottoman 12th and 7th division positions did not go so well for the British.
 The inexperienced soldiers of the 156th Brigade lacked artillery support and were massacred by Ottoman machine guns and bayonet attacks.
 Despite the opposition, they were ordered to press the attack and so the support and reserve lines were sent forward but made no progress.
 By the time the attack was halted the Brigade was at half strength, having suffered casualties of which 800 had been killed.
 Some battalions were so depleted they had to be merged into composite formations.
 When the rest of the 52nd Division landed, the commander, Major General Granville Egerton, was enraged at the manner in which his 156th Brigade had been sacrificed.